 Electrical Fire Causes Continued

-Home fires are an all too common an occurrence and in a great many cases the root cause is an electrical failure of some kind.
-The causes of electrical fires vary greatly.
-In some instances it is mechanical failure of an electrical device and in others it is from improper usage or design of the electrical system itself in your home.
+“Unfortunately, home fires are an all too common occurrence and in a great many cases the root cause is an electrical failure of some kind.
+The causes of electrical fires are many; sometimes it is mechanical failure of an electrical device and sometimes it is from improper usage or design of the electrical system in your home.”

 The NEC’s Role in Home Fire Prevention